mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-6.md

 * Not defined ≠ Undefined

 * If a variable is declared but not assigned a value, its value is undefined.
-However, if the variable itself is not declared and is referenced in the code, it results in a not defined error.
+However, if the variable itself is not declared and is referenced in the code, it gives a not defined error.

 ```js
 console.log(x); // undefined